gnulib/demo-adk-app/README.md

 - **Autonomously Orchestrate Workflows:**
   The multi-agent architecture uses LLM reasoning to determine how to delegate specific tasks to different agents.
 Given a user request, the LLM can decide which agent to delegate the request, which function / tool to call (if necessary), in what order, and with what parameters — without any hardcoded rules or business logic.
-The LLM's **reasoning ability** enables it to create autonomous workflows on the fly and responde to user's conversations naturally _**without prescribing** any specific navigation path or workflow_ to the user.
+The LLM's **reasoning ability** enables it to create autonomous workflows on the fly and respond to user's conversations naturally _**without prescribing** any specific navigation path or workflow_ to the user.

 - **Understand Tool Capabilities Dynamically:**
   The agents use simple reflection on functions and pydantic models to